 🔐 In today’s digital world, protecting your online accounts is more important than ever—especially your email.
 To enhance security, set up Two-Factor Authentication for added protection.
 Your email often acts as a gateway to many other services.
-Securing it with Two-Factor Authentication (2FA) is a smart move.
-2FA adds an extra layer of protection.
-It requires something you know, like your password.
-It also requires something you have, like your phone or an app, to access your account.

-📧 Step-by-Step Guide to Set Up 2FA on Gmail (Google Account):
+Step: Set Up 2FA on Gmail Account

 - Go to Your Google Account: